Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 bald man with oval face

-I'm lucky to have an oval head, which is the most versatile shape and looks good with any hairstyle.
+I've got an oval head (lucky me!), which is the most versatile shape you can have.
+It looks good with any hairstyle, including no hairstyle at all.

 Square: A Close Second